 (Photo credit: Skandi Emerald)

-It is worth mentioning that the container ship made a mayday call at about 11 am, on Friday 12 May, and initially requested assistance after it lost power and steering.
+The container ship made a mayday call at about 11 am, on Friday 12 May, and initially requested assistance after it lost power and steering.